Ayushk4/Ayushk4.github.io/_posts/2019-06-05-Google-Summer-of-Code.md

 Here is a list of the major things I will be working on-

-- Linear Chain Conditional Random Fields (CRF):
+- Linear Chain Conditional Random Fields (CRF)
 - Named Entity Recognition:
 - Part of Speech Tagging: